Oregon Child Support Laws: Guidelines and Calculations

 - Both imprisonment and fines in serious cases

+It is an affirmative defense that the parent had a lawful excuse for failing to provide support.
 The court generally views incarceration as a last resort because it reduces the parent's ability to earn income and pay support.
-You can prevent most enforcement actions by staying current on payments or requesting a modification if your circumstances have changed.

 To qualify as a child attending school, the child must: